pawan-nayar/software-content-demos/README.md

 This repo experiments with a **new standard**:

-* **Depth of Software Knowledge** (from fundamentals to advanced troubleshooting).
+* **Depth of Software Knowledge** — fundamentals → advanced troubleshooting.
-* **Depth of Pedigree** (authored by practitioners, directors of content & community).
+* **Depth of Pedigree** — authored by practitioners and directors of content.
-* **Depth of Interaction** (from flip cards to quizzes to SVG workbenches).
+* **Depth of Interaction** — from flip cards to quizzes to SVG workbenches.
-* **Depth of Instruction** (layered teaching, scaffolding, and cognitive progression).
+* **Depth of Instruction** — layered teaching, scaffolding, progression.

-The shared content are samples, a reference exercise against a much larger 1000× ecosphere that builds on databases and headless CMS.
-These standalone HTMLs illustrate principles, while the real operating system scales across roles, personalization, user stages, context, needs, and industries.
-This repo is a window into that broader, adaptive, lifelong learning infrastructure.
+These demos are samples, not templates — reference exercises against a much larger 1000× ecosphere.
+The real operating system scales across roles, personalization, user stages, context, needs, and industries.

 ---